What is permanent Makeup?

 What is microblading?

-Microblading is a semi-permanent eyebrow tattooing technique that creates natural-looking, hair-like strokes.
+Microblading is an eyebrow tattooing technique that creates the most natural-looking, hair-like strokes.
 Unlike traditional permanent makeup, microblading is performed manually using a handheld tool called a microblade.
 This tool is made up of several tiny needles arranged in a row to form a small, precise blade.

-During the procedure, the microblade is dipped into pigment and used to make fine, paper-cut–like strokes in the skin that mimic the width and appearance of real eyebrow hairs.
-Because the pigment is placed more superficially than in traditional permanent makeup, microblading produces very defined, natural-looking results but does not last as long.
+During the procedure, the microblade is dipped into pigment and used to make fine, paper-cut–like openings into the skin to implant the pigment into the upper layers of the skin mimicking the width and appearance of real eyebrow hairs.
+Because of this process microblading produces very defined, soft, and ultra natural-looking results.

-Microblading typically lasts 6–18 months, depending on skin type, lifestyle, and aftercare, after which a color refresh is recommended to maintain the brow shape and definition.
+Microblading typically lasts 6–18 months, depending on skin type, lifestyle, and aftercare.
+A color refresh appointment is recommended to maintain the brow shape and definition upon fading.

 adult-beautiful-girl-blue-875862.jpg